GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/sidePanel/index.md

 ## Manifest {: #manifest }

-To use the SidePanel API, add the `"sidePanel"` permission in the extension [manifest][doc-manifest] file:
+To use the Side Panel API, add the `"sidePanel"` permission in the extension [manifest][doc-manifest] file:

 {% Label %}manifest.json:{% endLabel %}